tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 I>
 I> Templates can also be used to minimise code within your application's views.
 For example, if you wanted to include the same database driven content on each page of your application, you could construct a template that calls a specific view to handle the repeating portion of your app's pages.
 This then saves you from having to call the Django ORM functions that gather the required data for the template in every view that renders it.
 I>
-I> If you haven't already done so, now would be a good time to read through the official [Django documentation on templates](https://docs.djangoproject.com/en/2.0/topics/templates/).
+I> If you haven't already done so, now would be a good time to read through the official [Django documentation on templates](https://docs.djangoproject.com/en/2.1/topics/templates/).

 X> ### Exercises
-X> Now that you've worked through this chapter, there are a number of exercises that you can work through to reinforce what you've learnt regarding Django and templating.
+X> Now that you've worked through the first part of this chapter, there are a number of exercises that you can work through to reinforce what you've learnt regarding Django and templating.
 X>
 X> - Update all other previously defined templates in the Rango app to extend from the new `base.html` template.
 Follow the same process as we demonstrated above.
 Once completed, your templates should all inherit from `base.html`.
 X> - While you're at it, make sure you remove the links from our `index.html` template.
 We don't need them anymore!
 This is because we moved them into `base.html` earlier.
 You can also remove the link to Rango's homepage within the `about.html` template.
 X> - When you refactor `index.html` and `about.html`, keep the images that are served up from the static files and media server.
 X> - Update all references to Rango URLs by using the `url` template tag.
-You can also do this in your `views.py` module too - check out the [`reverse()` helper function](https://docs.djangoproject.com/en/2.0/ref/urlresolvers/#reverse).
+You can also do this in your `views.py` module too -- check out the [`reverse()` helper function](https://docs.djangoproject.com/en/2.1/ref/urlresolvers/#reverse).
 Don't forget to update the URLs provided in the `action` attributes of your `<form>` elements!

 T> ### Hints